gromacs/gromacs/docs/user-guide/mdrun-performance.rst

     gmx mdrun -ntmpi 4 -nb gpu -gputasks 1122

-Starts mdrun using four thread-MPI ranks, and maps them to GPUs with IDs 1 and 2.
+Starts :ref:`mdrun <gmx mdrun>` using four thread-MPI ranks, and maps them to GPUs with IDs 1 and 2.
 The CPU cores available will be split evenly between the ranks using OpenMP threads.